C-Otto/BitBook/documentation/technical.md

 #### APIs and Providers
 A provider is responsible to provide the requested information, which usually means sending HTTP (REST) requests to some API and returning the parsed responses as Java objects.
-We use Feign to implement the actual HTTP clients, and Jackson for deserialization.
+BitBook uses Feign to implement the actual HTTP clients, and Jackson for deserialization.
-Additionally, we use resilience4j to add circuit-breakers and rate-limiters.
+Additionally, BitBook uses resilience4j to add circuit-breakers and rate-limiters.

 Currently, the following providers are implemented:
 ```